-To be eligible, applicants will be female full time undergraduate students studying at 200 level or above for their LLB at Victoria University.
+To be eligible, applicants will be full time undergraduate students who identify as a woman, studying at 200 level or above for their LLB at Victoria University.
 Students studying for their LLM may also be considered.

 Each Scholarship will have a maximum value of $3,000.00.